|

 the chlorophyll influenced base colors; green and

-blue-green.
+blue-green or yellow/gold.
 For instance if the large size center of the leaf is

 yellow with a relatively narrow band of green in the